nilshenrich/TCP_ServerClient/README.md

     If you get the following error message when running an application:

     ```console
-    error while loading shared libraries: libds18b20.so.1: cannot open shared object file: No such file or directory
+    error while loading shared libraries: libtcpserver.so.x: cannot open shared object file: No such file or directory
     ```

     running the following command can solve it: